-Our mission at Midtown Detroit Inc. (MDI) is to foster community and economic development in the Midtown and New Center areas of Detroit through collaboration and partnership with local stakeholders.
+Our mission at Midtown Detroit, Inc. (MDI) is to foster community and economic development in the Midtown and New Center areas of Detroit through collaboration and partnership with local stakeholders.
 As a nonprofit 501(c)(3) organization, we work to enhance the quality of life for residents and businesses by promoting cultural and social activities, supporting local small businesses, and advocating for the neighborhood’s needs.
 We provide our members with valuable resources, connections, and opportunities to support their growth and success.
 Our goal is to make Midtown and New Center vibrant and welcoming places for all to live, work, and visit.

 Midtown Detroit, Inc. (MDI) is the result of a collaborative merger between the University Cultural Center Association (UCCA) (established in 1976) and the New Center Council (NCC) (established in 1980), whose organizations had similar missions with a focus on real estate and economic development, and the preservation of the district’s history.
 Both prior organizations have been responsible for a remarkable number of successful community initiatives.
-These initiatives have encouraged new housing development, increased visitorship to area attractions, supported new and increased commercial activity, and expedite infrastructure improvements to revitalize the greater Midtown district.
+These initiatives have encouraged new housing development, increased visitorship to area attractions, supported new and increased commercial activity, and expedited infrastructure improvements to revitalize the greater Midtown district.
 MDI initiatives and programs now cover a 3-square-mile district.

 MDI’s mission is to support the physical maintenance and revitalization of the Midtown area, while working to enhance public awareness, and appreciation and use of the district.